50th Indian Parachute Brigade

 The 50th (Indian) Parachute Brigade was formed at Dehli in October 1941 under command of Brig WHG Gough.

-It consisted of the 151 (British) Parachute Battalion commanded by Lt Col MA Lindsay and was made up from volunteers from 23 British infantry battalions serving in India.
-In October 1942 the Battalion was transferred to the 4th Parachute Brigade forming in the middle east and re-designated 156 Parachute Battalion.
+The Brigade consisted of the 151 (British) Parachute Battalion commanded by Lt Col MA Lindsay and was made up of volunteers from 23 British infantry battalions serving in India.
+In October 1942, the 151 Battalion was transferred to the 4th Parachute Brigade forming in the middle east and re-designated 156 Parachute Battalion.
+152 (Indian) Parachute Battalion formed from volunteers from 19 Indian infantry regiments and was commanded by Lt Col BE Abbott.
+The 153 (Gurkha) Parachute Battalion was made up of volunteers from 10 Gurkha regiments under Lt Col FJ Loftus-Tottenham.
+Because of the loss of the 151 Battalion, the 50th Brigade recruited a new battalion of Gurkhas in December 1942.
+This eventually became known as 154 Gurkha Parachute Battalion.
+It was initially commanded by Lt-Col CHW Bonds.

-The final and only airborne operation undertaken by the Brigade was a successful parachute assault mounted on the 1st May 1945 by a composite Gurkha parachute battalion on Japanese defensive positions at Elephant point, at the mouth of the Rangoon River.
+The final airborne operation undertaken by the Brigade was a successful parachute assault mounted on the 1st May 1945 by a composite Gurkha parachute battalion on Japanese defensive positions at Elephant point, at the mouth of the Rangoon River.

 By the summer of 1945 the 50th Parachute Brigade had been expanded to form the 44th (Indian) Airborne Division.
+At the same time, the Indian Parachute Regiment was formed and new cap badges issued.
+The 152, 153 and 154 Battalions were all renamed.

 Read More